Dileepkumarpatelpalamu/Dileepkumarpatelpalamu/README.md

 # Dileep Kumar Patel
 ## Web Developer
 A web developer specializes in secilifically development of World Wide Web application using a Client-Server Model.
 The applications typically use HTML, CSS and JavaScript in the client, Php, Asp.net, Python, Java in the server, and http for communications between client and server.
 A web content management system is often used to develop and maintain web applications.
-Now days we explore deep learn about web framwork of Python like **Flask** & **Django** with better experiences.
+Now days we explore deep learn about web framework of Python like **Flask** & **Django** with better experiences.
 ## Required Skill :-
 1. Html
 2. Css, Css3 and css framework Bootstrap